 Michael Scannell, deputy DG for Agriculture and Rural Development at the European Commission, said while FEFAC’s charter is going in the right direction, uncertainties remain, primarily in relation to certification around soy imports.
 Consumers need confirmation that these animal feed protein sources come from sustainable sources, and full traceability systems are required, he stressed.

-Pekka Pesonen, secretary general of the EU farmers’ lobby, Copa-Cogeca, raised the heated topic of European farmers being under tremendous pressure to be more sustainable while, at the same time, enjoying dwindling public support.
+Pekka Pesonen, secretary general of the EU farmers’ lobby, Copa-Cogeca, said European farmers were under tremendous pressure to be more sustainable while, at the same time, enjoying dwindling public support.

 Food security and economic competitiveness had to remain top of mind for the European agriculture sector going forward, he stressed.
 Meeting the high protein requirements of European pig and poultry farmers with domestic protein sources is currently not cost effective, he added.